ygree/dd-trace-java/benchmarks/mlt/readme.md

 and the stack sampling periods.
 For each run a data file in the form of `mlt_<sampling_period>ms_<sample_rate * 100>.csv` which can be then imported into a spreadsheet app to analyze them.
 The driver will also generate and preserve the low-level `mlt_<sampling_period>ms_<sample_rate * 100>.jtl` files which can eg. be loaded directly in JMeter app or parsed in python using the `python-jtl` module.
+By default the output directory is set to be `. reports` relative to this benchmarks folder.

 ## DD Agent integration
 In order for the Java agent to be able to send its data (profiles, traces, etc.) to DD